 Why this location?

-How does your business help your neighborhood and community?
+What does your business do to help your neighborhood and community?

-Can you name a fun fact or unique thing about your business?
+What’s a fun fact or a unique thing about your business?

 How would you define your business in three words?

 Community-focused.
 Unique (even within Music Stores).
 Musical (everyone here is passionate about music).